By Dolly Howard

 2. What should you test?

 Start simple.
 Figure out the page or email that you want to test, then determine what element (also called the variable) that you want to test.
-There are 2 criteria for choosing the page you want to test:
+To choose the best pages to test, ask yourself these two questions:

-The third number you must consider before pulling the plug is the sample size.
-This represents the number of people who took part in your experiment and for statistical significance this number should be large.
+The third number you must consider before pulling the plug on your test is the sample size.
+This represents the number of people who took part in your experiment and, for statistical significance, this number should be large.
 HubSpot recommends email A/B tests having at leasts 1,000 contacts, but you can also use a calculator to determine whether you've got a significant sample size.

-5. What is multivariate testing and how is it different than A/B testing?
+5. What is multivariate testing?
+How is it different from A/B testing?

-While A/B testing allows you to test two variables to choose the better of the two, multivariate testing allows you to test many variables simultaneously.
-However, statistically significant multivariate testing requires an incredibly high volume of traffic (the type of traffic that Google, Yahoo, YouTube, Facebook get).
+Although A/B testing allows you to test two variables to choose the better of the two, multivariate testing allows you to test many variables simultaneously.
+However, statistically significant multivariate testing requires an incredibly high volume of traffic (i.e., the type of traffic that Google, YouTube, and Facebook get).